add link in OSX Applications folder

 However, if we expect users to be developers who use their installed 1.0 release to actually develop new, Java-based actors with, then it's a whole different story.
 Is this indeed what we're doing?
 Or would it be better for developers to check out 1.0 from cvs using a tag and not use the installer for this at all?

-#7 Updated by Chad Berkley almost 12 years ago
+#7 Updated by Chad Berkley about 12 years ago

 I think the installed version is for users only.
 Developers who want to write java code should get a development version (i.e. a CVS version) of Kepler.
 I think the more stuff we hide in the .app directory on the mac, the better.
 Most mac users are used to this.
 I could see an /Applications/Kepler director with the Kepler.app, license, docs, etc and a demos directory only.
 I think this would be the cleanest but also allow us to have the demos and the readme type documents with the application.

-#8 Updated by Chad Berkley almost 12 years ago
+#8 Updated by Chad Berkley about 12 years ago

 The mac installer now installs like this: